qiuresearch/MetaClust2D/chem_mapping/README.md

 ## Tasks

-### 1. Explorative data analysis of the OpenVaccine dataset
+### 1. Gain familarity with the OpenVaccine dataset

-### 2. Re-implement some models in the OpenVaccine models folder
+### 2. Select and run some models in the OpenVaccine models folder

+### 3. Apply the selected models on test sequences and analyze model behaviors as we discussed

 ### 3. Develop our own model